VTO Project

 2.)
 ALFA will facilitate a recruitment effort to accelerate an energy transition in the fishing fleet.

-December, 2023
+December 2023

-Read article in National Fishermen by Linda Behnken and Kay Kreiss of Transition Sitka: REDUCING CARBON EMISSIONS IN THE FISHING FLEET
+Read the article in National Fishermen by Linda Behnken and Kay Kreiss of Transition Sitka: REDUCING CARBON EMISSIONS IN THE FISHING FLEET